15 Places To Visit In North Macedonia For A Scenic Retreat

 Photo: kallerna / Wikimedia Commons

 Skopje, the capital of North Macedonia, is a dynamic destination where history meets modernity.
 The city is home to iconic landmarks, including the Stone Bridge, which connects the vibrant Macedonia Square to the historic Old Bazaar, one of the oldest and largest marketplaces in the Balkans.
 Visitors can explore the Kale Fortress, offering panoramic views of the city, and the Mother Teresa Memorial House, honouring the life of the renowned humanitarian.
-With its blend of historical sites, lively cafes, and a thriving nightlife scene, Skopje offers an exciting urban experience for travellers.
+With its blend of historical sites, lively cafes, and a thriving nightlife scene, Skopje offers an exciting urban places for North Macedonia trip for travellers.

 Best Time To Visit: April to October